codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 $ systemctl --user restart code-server
 ```

+Navigate to your domain on port `8080`.
 A login screen should appear.
 Use the password that the server printed, and you are in! 🥳

 <div class="clear two-images">
   <a href="/resources/images/visual-studio-on-ipad-welcome.png" target="_blank" rel="noopener noreferrer"><img src="/resources/images/visual-studio-on-ipad-welcome.thumbnail.png" loading="lazy" alt="Welcome screen in Visual Studio Code on iPad" title="Welcome screen in Visual Studio Code on iPad" style="margin-right: 1%; width: 49%;" /></a>